pdimens/harpy/Modules/readmapping.md

 | `--help`         |            |             |         |          | Show the module docstring                                              |

 !!!info
-The `--proximity` flag is for the genomic alignment coverage calculations, which occurs after sequence alignment.
+The `--proximity` flag is for the genomic alignment coverage calculations, which are purely for reporting reasons and occur after sequence alignment.
 It therefore does not impact sequence alignment.
 The default value (`250`) means alignment intervals within 250bp will be merged and their coverages summed.
 If you don't want intervals merged, set this argument as `--proximity 1` (1bp).
 Merging is useful for reducing file size (kilobytes vs mega/gigabytes), which makes visualization easier downstream too.